 library(tidyverse)

-library(palmerpenguins) # load penguins data
+library(palmerpenguins) # load penguins data16-functions

 Load the Data